lovetechcyber/node-api/README.md

 ## About NODE.js API

-This project is created to teach you how to create a Restful CRUD API with Node.js, Express and MongoDB.
+This is Restful CRUD API with Node.js, Express and MongoDB.

 ### API Features